JacksonAllan/CC/README.md

 **How does does cc.h work?**

-cc.h packs compile-time type information into each container handle.
+cc.h packs compile-time type information into each container handle, which is actually a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )` pointing to the container's metadata and contents.
+API macros then use preprocessor, `typeof`, and `_Generic` tricks to infer the container, key, and element types from the container handle, selecting the relevant function and passing the type information, along with the aforementioned pointer, into it.

-Various preprocessor, `typeof`, and `_Generic` tricks are then used to infer type information into
+Destructor, compare, and hash functions are inferred via a novel technique for creating user-extendable `_Generic`-based macros.

-...
+An article detailing these and other techinques is forthcoming.

 **How is cc.h tested?**